syncfusion/blazor-docs/src/grid/datagrid/editing.md

 ### Set focus to editor

 By default, the first input element in the dialog will be focused while opening it.
-If the first input element is in disabled or hidden state, you can set focus to the required input element in the corresponding components **Created** or **DataBound** event.
+If the first input element is in the a disabled or hidden state, you can set focus to the required input element in the corresponding components **Created** or **DataBound** event.

 This is demonstrated in the below sample code where the first input element is in disabled state.
-So the  **CustomerID** Autocomplete component is focused by invoking its [`FocusIn`](https://help.syncfusion.com/cr/blazor/Syncfusion.Blazor.DropDowns.SfAutoComplete-2.html#Syncfusion_Blazor_DropDowns_SfAutoComplete_2_FocusIn) method in the AutoComplete's [`DataBound`](https://help.syncfusion.com/cr/blazor/Syncfusion.Blazor.DropDowns.AutoCompleteEvents-1.html#Syncfusion_Blazor_DropDowns_AutoCompleteEvents_1_DataBound) event.
+So the  **CustomerID** Autocomplete component is focused by invoking its [`FocusIn`](https://help.syncfusion.com/cr/blazor/Syncfusion.Blazor.DropDowns.SfDropDownList-2.html#Syncfusion_Blazor_DropDowns_SfDropDownList_2_FocusIn) method in the AutoComplete's [`DataBound`](https://help.syncfusion.com/cr/blazor/Syncfusion.Blazor.DropDowns.AutoCompleteEvents-1.html#Syncfusion_Blazor_DropDowns_AutoCompleteEvents_1_DataBound) event.

 ```csharp
  await this.AutoComplete.FocusIn();